Menocchio: Views

 During his trial, he argued that the only sin was to harm one's neighbour and that to blaspheme caused no harm to anyone but the blasphemer.
-He further said that Jesus was born of man and Mary was not a virgin, that the pope had no power given to him from God but simply exemplified the qualities of a good man, and that Christ had not died to "redeem humanity."
+He further said that Jesus was born of man and Mary was not a virgin, that the pope had no power given to him from God but simply exemplified the qualities of a good man, and that Christ had not died to "redeem humanity".

 Among the numerous accusations of blasphemy levelled against him, was a charge of contradicting the teachings of the Church on purgatory.
-Vicar Maro asked Menocchio if were it true he had said that Masses for the dead were useless.
+Vicar Maro asked Menocchio if it were true he had said that Masses for the dead were useless.
 (According to Giuliano Stefanut, the words spoken by Menocchio had been precisely: "What are you doing giving alms in memory of these few ashes?").
-Menocchio replied, "I meant, that we should be concerned about helping each other while we are still in this world because afterwards God is the one who governs over souls; the prayers and alms and Masses offered for the dead are done, as I understand it, for love of God, who then does as he pleases, because souls do not come to take those prayers and alms, and it belongs to the majesty of God to receive these good works either for the benefit of the living or the dead".
+Menocchio replied, "I meant, that we should be concerned about helping each other while we are still in this world because afterwards God is the one who governs over souls; the prayers and alms and Masses offered for the dead are done, as I understand it, for love of God, who then does as he pleases, because souls do not come to take those prayers and alms, and it belongs to the majesty of God to receive these good works either for the benefit of the living or the dead."

 In additional criticisms of the Church, Menocchio declared that he rejected all the sacraments, including baptism, as human inventions, and mere "merchandise," instruments of exploitation and oppression in the hands of the clergy.
-He stated, "I believe that the law and commandments of the Church are all a matter of business, and they make their living from this".
+He stated, "I believe that the law and commandments of the Church are all a matter of business, and they make their living from this."
 Regarding baptism, he stated, "I believe that as soon as we are born we are baptized, because God who has blessed all things, has baptized us; but this other baptism is an invention, and priests begin to consume souls even before they are born and continue to devour them even after their death."